 I love leaves and even wrote a tongue-in-cheek poem, “In Defense of Leaves,” about them last fall, but it’s time to make way for spring and the flowers I love so much.
 I don’t clean my gardens up in the fall, I wait until spring to clear away the leaves and other debris left from the previous season.

 There are contrasting opinions about whether leaves should be removed in the fall, or not.
 I prefer to try to work with nature and hold the personal belief that the leaves are beneficial to my garden.
 If you search the internet, plenty of articles will come up, but here’s one example from Fine Gardening that supports my practice.

 When I first started transforming our front yard to a flower garden, it was mostly dirt.
 Without being fenced, it was a major thoroughfare for both animals and people.
 Years ago, my husband made a simple fence to protect my gardening efforts, and the front yard has steadily improved ever since.
 When it comes to gardening, I’m pretty patient.
 While some people might prefer to hire a landscaping company to come and plant everything and have it done, I enjoy the process of doing it myself, and waiting for things to mature to see if it looks the way I envisioned.
 With time I’ve been able to watch the health of the soil improve, and now when I dig in it I find a lot of earthworms which are a good sign.
 Sometimes they’re so large, I momentarily mistake them for snakes!
 Here’s a great article on earthworms by soilquality.org.

 The Old Way

-In the past I gathered them by hand, stuffed them in buckets, dumped those in my garden cart, and then took it down the hill and dumped that into my compost pile down in the chicken yard.
+In the past I gathered leaves by hand, stuffed them into buckets, dumped those into my garden cart, and then took it down the hill and dumped that into my compost pile in the chicken yard.
 But the heaping cart pulled me going down hill, and was tiring to push back up the hill, even empty.

 The New Way